07 Apr The Wrap Drape Dress

 Once you identify the parts involved in the Left Front Dress it may be a good idea to number the sections you are about to expand so you can keep track of them in the process.
 How much fabric you add in each tuck will depend on the weight of your fabric.
 Lighter fabrics will require more fabric to be added to the tuck to give it a strong, substantial look (10-14cm total tuck).
 Medium to heavy-weight fabrics will need less (6-10cm total tuck).
 Please note it is important to keep the CF seam clear of the tucks between sections 1 and 2.

 The final pattern pieces include the two front pattern pieces, one back, and one sleeve pattern piece.
 You may want to add some lightweight elastic to the waistline edge of the left side-dress to prevent too much stretching in the waist.
 The only pattern that you will need to add to this style is a binding pattern for the neckline finish.
 Placement of the grain on the left front dress is determined by using the bias of the fabric in the direction of the drape.

 I love to hear from you so please ask your questions in the comments section below.
+If you’d like to buy a copy of these pattern making notes for your own personal use at home you’ll find them here: The Wrap Drape Dress – Pattern Making Instructions.
 Enjoy 🙂